Orbital-Web/Raphael/README.md

 ### Raphael (Engine)
 **Raphael** is a UCI-compliant chess engine that comes with this project.
 To use it in other UCI-compliant softwares, compile `uci.cpp` using the [instructions above](https://github.com/Orbital-Web/Raphael#getting-started-windows).
-The UCI engine currently supports the following commands: `uci`, `ready`, `ucinewgame`, `position`, and `go`.
+The UCI engine currently supports the following commands: `uci`, `ready`, `ucinewgame`, `position`, `go`, `stop`, and `quit`.
 Pondering is not implemented yet.
 The engine contains the following features:

 #### General
 - [x] Alpha-beta pruning        (`v1.0+`)